dalemanthei/Keyboard-Maestro/README.md

 I included the raw AppleScript used in parts of this because it solved a couple things for me that that might be interesting to others given the lack of AppleScript support provided by Path Finder.

+## OmniFocus Anywhere

+Simple macro to leverage OmniFocus 2's new Quick Open option.
+Rather than writing a bunch of macros for perspectives in a palette or whatever, I bind this to my ⌘⌥^⇧O to launch the perspective, project or whatever with OmniFocus' awesome fuzzy search.

 ## Origami Palette

 I had to write this by hand but no complaints.
 If/when RocketINK ups his version ([which is much prettier](http://rocketink.net/uploads/2013/08/2013-08-14-km-origami.png) than mine), I'll take this one down and link there.